CodeYourFuture/syllabus/docs/js-core-2/week-2/lesson.md

 ```

 We've been using `document.querySelector` to retrieve a single element.
-To retrieve an array of multiple elements (that match a specific class name for example, or a specific tag) we use `document.querySelectorAll`.
+To retrieve a list of multiple elements (that match a specific class name for example, or a specific tag) we use `document.querySelectorAll`.

 ```js
 //change the background of all the paragraph items on our page